 In October of 2022 Avicanna launched the "Avicenna Academy", a medical education portal, designed to make available practical information related to the potential use of medical cannabis, at no cost, to health care professionals.
+The modules reference key literature related to several topics including supporting symptom management such as pain, sleep, appetite, and mood changes.
+In addition, the modules provide critical information about the use of non-inhalable products with the overall goal of harm reduction from smokable products.

 The portal includes a range of resources such as health care professional guidelines and modules focused on a range of topics including:

 - The history of medical cannabis use

 - The endocannabinoid system

 - Potential therapeutic targets

-- The current state of evidence
+- Dosing and Titration Methods

+- Case Studies supporting HCP decision-making.